Keyboard shortcuts

 import superdb

-# Connect to the default lake at http://localhost:9867.
-To use a
+# Connect to the default local service endpoint at http://localhost:9867.

-# or as an argument here.
+# variable or as an argument here.

 client = superdb.Client()